reusability/data/README.md

 3. Fetch all the different metrics like Class, Project, Package.

 # Question for Chong
 - Should we aggregate the data?
+- And if aggregating, then should we aggregate all the repositories Maven Reuse a for monerepo?

 # References
 1. [Software Reusability Data Set](https://www.sciencedirect.com/science/article/pii/S235234091931042X)